MAY DAY: Labour raises alarm over plot to slash Ports workers salaries

 “On this matter, we stand with the Nigeria Labour Congress, NLC which has acknowledged that despite the known fact that workers produce capital, they are always relegated and at the receiving, warning that any move to deduct the salaries, wages, allowances and downsizing of Nigerian workers at this time is illegal and therefore must be resisted.”

-READ ALSO: Lawyers draw battle line with Senate over Armed Forces Commission Bill

-Adeyanju noted that maritime workers had been mostly on the frontline, and that there was need to safeguard their lives while on essential duties.
+Adeyanju noted that maritime workers had been mostly on the frontline and that there was a need to safeguard their lives while on essential duties.

 He called on the Federal Government to equip and direct the relevant agencies on the need to boost sensitisation of her members in the quay apron as well as all other port users and stakeholders.

+READ ALSO: This year’s Workers Day is an unusual one – Askia

-“We suggest that the mandate of the committee be inclusive of the continuous review of preventive measures for the workfoore and monitor all protocols so that all changes are to be implemented with the appmpriate collective bargaining agreements and Labour relations structure.
+The President-General said “We suggest that the mandate of the committee be inclusive of the continuous review of preventive measures for the workforce and monitor all protocols so that all changes are to be implemented with the appropriate collective bargaining agreements and Labour relations structure.